 Skills for life and living study programme

-A specialist programme for young people with autism to develop transferable skills for life and living, build confidence and solve day to day challenges.
+A specialist programme for young people who are autistic to develop transferable skills for life and living, build confidence and solve day to day challenges.

 Who is this for?

-This is a specialist programme for young people on the autistic spectrum.
+This is a specialist programme for young people who are autistic.

-Our dedicated autism setting, The Starting Point, offers the full Henshaws
+Our dedicated autism team support students to access the full Henshaws

 What will you learn?